 - You had no means, with safety to yourself, of preventing the execution of the threat.

 You can see that Duress is a very complex defence to argue.
-It is rarely argued in criminal cases but if you think that you may have solid grounds for a duress argument as a legal defence, you should contact an experienced lawyer to find out more.
+It is rarely argued in criminal cases but if you think that you may have solid grounds for a duress argument as a legal defence, you should contact an experienced family lawyers Adelaide to find out more.

 The defence of necessity can be argued if something serious was going to happen to you if you did not commit the crime, such as murder or serious harm.
 This is quite a difficult offence to argue.